Cleveland Kidnappings Fast Facts

 Facts:

-Former school bus driver Ariel Castro agrees to a plea deal relating to the kidnapping, rape and assault of three young women kidnapped in Cleveland between 2002 and 2004.
-Under the deal, Castro agrees to plead guilty and be sentenced to life in prison without parole, and the prosecution agrees not to pursue the death penalty.
-A month after sentencing, Castro commits suicide in his prison cell.
+Former school bus driver Ariel Castro agreed to a plea deal relating to the kidnapping, rape and assault of three young women kidnapped in Cleveland between 2002 and 2004.
+Under the deal, Castro agreed to plead guilty and be sentenced to life in prison without parole, and the prosecution agreed not to pursue the death penalty.
+A month after sentencing, Castro committed suicide in his prison cell.

-Former school bus driver Ariel Castro agrees to a plea deal relating to the kidnapping, rape and assault of three young women kidnapped in Cleveland between 2002 and 2004.
-Under the deal, Castro agrees to plead guilty and be sentenced to life in prison without parole, and the prosecution agrees not to pursue the death penalty.
-A month after sentencing, Castro commits suicide in his prison cell.
+Former school bus driver Ariel Castro agreed to a plea deal relating to the kidnapping, rape and assault of three young women kidnapped in Cleveland between 2002 and 2004.
+Under the deal, Castro agreed to plead guilty and be sentenced to life in prison without parole, and the prosecution agreed not to pursue the death penalty.
+A month after sentencing, Castro committed suicide in his prison cell.

-The women and a 6-year-old girl are rescued from Castro's home by neighbors in May 2013.
+The women and a 6-year-old girl were rescued from Castro's home by neighbors in May 2013.

 Victims: